MrR736/libhash/README.md

 └── sha512.h      // SHA-512 hash
 ```

-Each file wraps its corresponding WjCryptLib `.h` and `.c` into a single unit.
+Each header wraps the corresponding WjCryptLib `.h` and `.c` source into a single self-contained file.

 ---

 ## **Usage**

-Just include the algorithm you need:
+Simply include the header for the algorithm you need:

 ```c
 #include "sha256.h"